kurofito/MVC_Tkinter_tictactoe/README.md

 Warning: You won't be able to beat hard level computer.

-Pictures of the GUI tic tac toe
+A picture of the GUI tic tac toe

 ![tic](https://user-images.githubusercontent.com/61360055/114814114-783d6980-9dee-11eb-87a4-27fe8fb79018.png)